DataStax-Academy/zdm-scenario-katapod/step1.md

 nano .env
 ```

-Run the API in such a way that it reads from Origin:
+Start the API in such a way that it reads from Origin:

 ```
 ### api